Carpet Chameleon Care Guide

 Last but not least, a chameleon’s tongue is not sticky.
-It’s hollow and composed of three main elements: accelerator muscles, retractor muscles and the sticky tip, which is more like a toilet plunger.
+Instead, it’s hollow and composed of three main elements: accelerator muscles, retractor muscles, and the sticky tip, which is more like a toilet plunger.

 The tip hits prey hard and creates suction around it before the chameleon retracts it.
 Because of this suction, the tip can get stuck on a feeder dish.
 Irreversible damage can result.

 Sometimes the tongue no longer retracts, and it atrophies or even causes death if the chameleon cannot be taught to be hand-fed.

 Price & Availability

 If you are on the hunt for your own Carpet Chameleon, you can expect to pay between $150 and $500.

 In Canada, it is available for sale at All Reptiles.